isi-nlp/ai2/README.md

 ## Dependencies

-install apex if you want to use half precision: https://github.com/NVIDIA/apex
+install apex if you want to use half precision: https://github.com/NVIDIA/apex.
+Conda env file is also included for reference, the apex might not be compatiable with conda directly so you can remove that before you create an environment.

 ```bash
 pip install -r requirements.txt